iampasstech/authentication_server_documentation/management_api.rst

 Management API
 ==============

-The Activeconnect Management API is used to manage your *Activeconnect Applications* You use the Management API to:
+The IAMPASS Management API is used to manage your *IAMPASS Applications* You use the Management API to:
    * Add users
    * Delete users